midatlanticrisa/climToolsReference/content/Shoreline Assessment Mapper/_index.md

 **Scope:** State

-**Target Audience:** Property Owners, Community Officials, Planners, Elected Officials
+**Target Audience:** Property Owners
+* Community Officials
+* Planners
+* Elected Officials

-**Strengths:** Easy-to-use interactive map, Can easily search for or zoom to area of interest, Wide variety of layers specific to shoreline assessment, Excellent documentation of data sources
+**Strengths:** Easy-to-use interactive map
+* Can easily search for or zoom to area of interest
+* Wide variety of layers specific to shoreline assessment
+* Excellent documentation of data sources

-**Limitations:** Not predictive of future shoreline conditions, No management recommendations
+**Limitations:** Not predictive of future shoreline conditions
+* No management recommendations

-**Where this tool be found:** http://cmap2.vims.edu/SAM/ShorelineAssessmentMapper.html
+**Where this tool be found:**